winstonyli/dotfiles/README.md

 TODO:

-- fcitx5
-- keep wifi thru suspend
+- autoreconnect wifi
-- master layout
+- learn about master layout
-- secure boot
+- do something with the sway config, idk